tsgates/arch-wiki-markdown/wiki/Balsa.md

 Installation
 ------------

-Install the balsa package, available from the Official Repositories.
+Install the balsa package, available from the Official repositories.

 Configuration
 -------------